 Since there isn’t as much oxygen as you go up higher you breathe faster since your lungs are trying to pump in as much oxygen as they can.
 The result being a drier mouth and consequent dehydration!
 So you need more water at high altitudes.

 As you trek the body uses water to keep muscles moving and maintaining a right pH balance.
 To maintain a healthy balance your body will require an increased fluid intake.
 Dehydration can kill the fun of trekking.
-It can lead to a lot of unpleasant problems and makes you vulnerable to altitude sickness.
+It can lead to a lot of unpleasant problems and make you vulnerable to altitude sickness.

 Now that you know the many reasons to keep yourself hydrated while trekking, let me give you a few tips to do this best.